Want to Start a Business in Iowa?

-Iowa Economic Development is a government association that aims to provide resources so that entrepreneurs can grow their business.
-The site has available resources in the form of PDF’s which cover topics such as environment requirements, providers, funding programs and many more.
+Iowa Economic Development is a government association that aims to provide resources so that entrepreneurs can grow their businesses.
+The site has available resources in the form of PDFs, which cover topics such as environmental requirements, providers, funding programs, and many more.
 They also have a list of supporting content that will help you immensely.

 Iowa Venture Capital Association is a government initiative of Iowa with the goal of helping the startup community thrive in the state.
 To be able to do this, the association provides entrepreneurs and small business owners with state assistance, a list of accelerators and incubators, business resources and startup events.